Near-Optimal Algorithms for Group Distributionally Robust Optimization and Beyond: Algorithms

 We now analyze the convergence rate of Algorithm~\ref{alg:general}.
 We make the following standard assumptions. \begin{assumption} The loss function $\ell(\theta; z)$ is continuously differentiable and $G$-Lipchitz in $\theta$, and has range $[0,M]$ for all $z$.
 The Euclidean diameter of the feasible region $\Theta$ is at most $D$. \end{assumption} The following theorem follows from plugging regret bounds of OGD and OGD, and the construction of the gradient estimators into \eqref{eq:converge-regret}. \begin{theorem} If $\eta_{\theta, t}$ is nonincreasing, Algorithm~\ref{alg:general} achieves the expected convergence rate

-\end{theorem} A formal proof can be found in Appendix~\ref{app:proofs}.
+for any fixed saddle point $(\theta^*, q^*)$. \end{theorem} A formal proof can be found in Appendix~\ref{app:proofs}.
 We will see how specific choices of the regularizer $\Psi$ yield various algorithms and convergence rates for group DRO and others in the next subsections.
 A few remarks on the regularizers, step sizes, and projection step are in order.

 \paragraph{Regularizer.} Although Algorithm~\ref{alg:general} works with general $\Psi$, we can choose a specific regularizer for $Q$ appearing in applications, e.g, the probability simplex, scaled $k$-set polytope, or a permutahedron.
 In the next subsections, we show that the entropy regularizer $\Psi(x) = \sum_i (x_i \log x_i - x_i)$ and Tsallis entropy regularizer $\Psi(x) = 2(1 - \sum_i \sqrt{x_i})$ yield efficient algorithms with improved convergence rates for these cases.